 Let us observe male parts (Androecium) and female parts (Gynoecium) of different flowers that you have collected.
 Observe stamen and pollen sac or anther of the flowers.
 Are they of the same size and shape?
-Observe various types of stamens of different flowers.

-Fig. 3.
-Types of stamens
+Fig. 3. - Types of stamens